Why adding uncertainty into regional GVA is a good thing (maybe)

 One might say David was claiming ‘incredible certitude’ (Manski 2020) about the cliff’s location.
 “Don’t worry Micheal, there’s no cliff.
 Why would I be racing you otherwise?
 It’s miles away.
 Definitely.”

-Had Michael not seen the lighthouse through the fog, he may have made a type II error, believed David’s false negative - “no cliff here” - and raced on.
-(See Table 1 for a full type I / II error breakdown.)
+Had Michael not seen the lighthouse through the fog, he may have made a type II error: believed David’s false negative - “no cliff here” - and raced on.
+(See Table 1 for a full type I / II error breakdown of the scene.)

-If there’s fog, what you do about that depends on what you think is going on and what else you feel certain about.
-But the fog itself is information.
-Without David’s certitude, Michael would do the the same as the rest of us - slow down and check his surroundings.
+The fog itself is information.
+Without David’s certitude, Michael would do the the same as the rest of us - slow down, check his surroundings and steer more carefully.

 In this opening piece, I lay out the problem with ‘incredible certitude’ (as others have done before) and then present two examples of what applying uncertainty to regional GVA data could look like.

-I then ask some questions about what the policy and decision-making implications could be.
-I will leave those open to try and get feedback for the next chunk of this work, where I hope to flesh out how much difference uncertainty could make.
-I’ll save some ‘decision-making under uncertainty’ sources for that section.
+I then make some suggestions and ask some questions about what the policy and decision-making implications could be.
+I’ll leave those questions open to try and get feedback for the next chunk of this work: fleshing out how uncertainty could affect regional decision-making.

 A quick note on attitude

-A few words on the spirit of this work, going back to a point I was mulling back in 2018 about how we should approach criticism of economic ideas.
+A few words on the spirit of this work, going back to an old argument about how we should approach criticism of economic ideas.
 I’ve just been re-reading a 2023 post by Richard Murphy about imputed rent (the rent that would be paid if owner-occupier houses were rented).
-The post starts with a GOTCHA claim: imputed rent isn’t real!
-“10% of GDP is made up – it simply does not exist in the real world”.
+The post starts with a ‘gotcha’ claim: “10% of GDP is made up – it simply does not exist in the real world”.
 Just another example, he says, showing how ridiculous national accounts are.

 A commenter replies: